JuliaParallel/MPI.jl/docs/src/usage.md

 ## CUDA-aware MPI support

-If your MPI implementation has been compiled with CUDA support, then `CuArray`s (from the [CuArrays.jl](https://github.com/JuliaGPU/CuArrays.jl) package) can be passed directly as send and receive buffers for point-to-point and collective operations (they may also work with one-sided operations, but these are not often supported).
+If your MPI implementation has been compiled with CUDA support, then `CUDA.CuArray`s (from the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) package) can be passed directly as send and receive buffers for point-to-point and collective operations (they may also work with one-sided operations, but these are not often supported).